Shaley9999/Roadtrain-Demo/docs/YOLOv4/How_YOLO.rst

 - The **height** of the box
 - The **class** of object

-Each bounding box is aasociated with a confidence score, it is the probability of a class of object in that bounding box.
+Each bounding box is associated with a confidence score, it is the probability of a class of object in that bounding box.

 The image (or frame of video) is split into a grid of many cells.